geminerald/bugzapp/README.md

 It is also important to do this on an ongoing basis and not trying to refactor code to accommodate this at a later date since this essentially ensures that it will not be effective and is also not best practice for when working with others.

+[GitPod](https://www.gitpod.io/) was the primary IDE used in the developement of this project and comes with a built in feature that allows errors and best practice opportunities to be shown in real time by means of underlining.
+This allowed me to keep the code clean and legible on an ongoing basis and be confident that I would be able to read and understand what I had written down at any point provided I ensured to address all the highlighted issues before comitting code.

 ## Bugs

 ****